Uberspace/lab/source/guide_sharex.rst

 Step 3
 ------
-Now write the following in the coresponding fields.
+Now write the following in the corresponding fields.

 ::